mgutz/inj/README.md

 ### Application Dependency Injection

 Inj starts with no containers.
 To register app wide dependencies, the root container must first be created and dependencies registered.
-The root container is a special fallback container if a module specific container is not defined.
+In practice, the root container is probably all an app needs.
+Module specific containers are mostly used for testing.

 *container.js*